 A little bit about me,

 I have always lived in Sussex, I went to school in Hailsham and in my teens the family moved to Punnetts Town.
-My first job was working on a trade counter in a Timber & Builders merchants and then I joined the Civil Service, where I stayed for over 25 years.
+I worked at a Timber & Builders merchants, with the NHS and then I joined the Civil Service.

 My journey into the world of being a Celebrant started in 1998, I was 27 and my Uncle had passed away.
 My Aunt asked me if I would be prepared to say a few words at his funeral, I was honoured and incredibly nervous - after all, you don't get a second chance if you get things wrong..